Rcharitra1/temporary-ez/docs/School/Home.md

 ---

-# Consortium Home
+# School Home

 :::info
-Consortiums can track live school bus runs with every route and stop the notification and get emergency alerts.
+School organizations can track live school bus runs with every route and stop the notification and get emergency alerts.
 This web platform gives IoT Solutions for Student Transportation.
 :::

 <h2> Popular Topics </h2>